- P: 316-267-0331

 Michelle Brenwald is a Wichita attorney and member at Klenda Austerman LLC.
 Her representation of clients is diverse.
 Michelle works on both plaintiff and defendant litigation, focusing on all types of dispute resolution including negotiations, mediations and the filing and defending of lawsuits.
 She manages both business clientele and individuals, representing them in everything from large complex commercial lawsuits to smaller employment, contractual and tort based disputes.
 Michelle focuses on offering cost-effective service, combined with aggressive litigation, to provide her clients the resolutions they seek.
-Her curiosity helps her approach each case in an investigative matter – investigating and evaluating, then re-investigating and re-evaluating until a final resolution has been made.
+Her curiosity helps her approach each case in an investigative matter – investigating and evaluating, then re-investigating and re-evaluating until a final resolution is reached.

 Individuals and businesses, from oil and gas to construction to small retailers, turn to Michelle for her dogged work ethic and steadfast personality.
 Her employment law practice focuses on litigation and arbitration matters involving a variety of claims, including claims concerning age, sex, race, national origin, disability, the Family Medical Leave Act, the Fair Labor Standards Act, breach of contract, defamation, non-compete agreements, and other employment law matters.
 She regularly represents employers in negotiations and proceedings with the Equal Employment Opportunity Commission and the Kansas Human Rights Commission.

 Michelle’s vast experience with wrongful termination suits has made her a go-to source for preventative employment law.
 She frequently prepares employee handbooks, employment agreements and employment-related policies; and counsels employers on various issues concerning hiring, disciplining and terminating employees.